PANDA National Helpline (Monday to Saturday) 1300 726 306

 PANDA National Helpline

-The Helpline provides a safe and confidential space for any new or expecting parent struggling with the challenges of becoming a new parent.
+PANDA’s National Perinatal Mental Health Helpline is Australia’s only free, national helpline service for families impacted by perinatal mental health and wellbeing challenges.
+The PANDA National Helpline provides a safe, confidential space for any new or expecting parent coping with the challenges of becoming a new parent.

-PANDA’s Clinical Champions program is a national network of clinicians and health care providers working in perinatal mental health who help PANDA champion and support mental health in the perinatal period.
+PANDA’s Clinical Champions program is a national network of clinicians and health professionals working in perinatal mental health who work collaboratively to help PANDA champion and support perinatal mental health care across the community and in health care settings.

 Community Education